-Creating a newsletter is a fun and easy way to communicate with the residents, pass information and keep everyone informed, send reminders, and generate a sense of neighborliness among the community.
+Creating a newsletter is a fun and easy way to communicate with the residents, disseminate information, send reminders, and generate a sense of neighborliness among the community.

 You will want your newsletter to be engaging so that the community members take the time to read it.
 This will mean creating a newsletter that is interesting, fun, and informative.
-To do this there are a few topics, tools, and design features you will need to use.
+To do this, it would be beneficial to use a few of the following topics, tools, and design features.

 Putting Together the Newsletter

 Once you have your topics and images ready to go, the next step is putting the newsletter together.